lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 Then each <i>&phi;<sub>l</sub></i> can be integrated independently of the others.
 Matrix elements of the partial waves are calculated in the full, nonspherical potential.

-The linear approximation is usually quite accurate over an energy window that a valence partial wave is "active" (a few Ry for typical _s_ and _p_ states, a few eV for _d_ states of the transition metals).
+The linear approximation is usually quite accurate over an energy window where the valence partial wave is "active" (1 or a few
+Ry for typical _s_ and _p_ states, a few eV for _d_ states of the transition metals).
-Linearization greatly simplifies the secular matrix : the eigenvalue problem becomes a linear algebraic elgenvalue problem, which greatly simplifies practical solutions of the Schrodinger equation.
+Linearization greatly simplifies the secular matrix : the eigenvalue problem becomes a linear algebraic eigenvalue problem, which greatly simplifies practical solutions of the Schrodinger equation.

 Some elements possess partial waves